emilleishida/StatisticsInCosmology/README.md

 #### Bayesian and Frequentist statistics

 > Q1: One of the main arguments against Bayesian analysis is that the theory does not provide a recipe on how to calculate priors.
 As a consequence, there is an inherented subjectivity in the method which many people see as problematic.
-> Can you spot a similar subjectivity in the frequentist approach?
+Can you spot a similar subjectivity in the frequentist approach?

+#### Application

+> Q2: Suppose that 60% of the stellar systems in a galaxy far,  far away host an Earth-like planet.
+Let us also assume that every system that hosts an Earth-like planet also hosts a Jupiter-like planet, while only half of the systems who fail to host Earth-like planets host Jupiter-like planets.
+Now, let us suppose that, as we are perusing stellar systems in a Galaxy, we observe a system with a Jupiter-like planet.
+What is the probability that this system also hosts an Earth-like planet?